 5. Members of the public who are testifying in person may provide relevant handouts to the Board at the time of testimony.

-3. Written testimony must be submitted to HHSC program staff via mail or e-mail within the prescribed time period and instructions as indicated on the HHS website.
-Written testimony is not to exceed ten pages.
+2. Written testimony must be submitted to HHSC program staff via e-mail within the prescribed time period and instructions as indicated on the HHS website.
+Written testimony is not to exceed two pages.